UnmannedIntelligence/CFR_insuDet/readme.md

 ## Other

 You can download all the process data recorded throughout the entire experiment here.
-Data is about to be uploaded
+Dataset is about to be uploaded.